homie206/EssayPlanner/README.md

 This runs a demo conversation where a facilitator agent helps a student brainstorm an essay about social media's impact on mental health.

-**Option 4 : (MOST RECENT) SERVER AND FRONTEND**
+**Option 3: Server and Frontend**

-first from project root folder run:
+First, from the project root folder run:

 ```bash
 uvicorn bin.MultiAgentSystem.app:app --reload --host 127.0.0.1 --port 8000
 ```

-now inorder to run the front end naviagate to the bin/MultiAgentSystem Folder
+To run the front end, navigate to the `bin/MultiAgentSystem` folder:
 ```bash
 cd bin/MultiAgentSystem
 ```

-After run the front end using :
+Then run the front end using:
 ```bash
 streamlit run front_end.py
 ```

 Now you should be able to see the chat interface loaded up if you follow the URL into your browser.

-**Option 5: Docker (recommended for deployment)**
+**Option 4: Docker (recommended for deployment)**

 Requires [Docker](https://docs.docker.com/get-docker/) and Docker Compose.